 Our revenue growth has been driven primarily by the increasing number of clients we serve.
 We closely monitor the number of our active clients and repeat purchases made by active clients as key operating metrics.
 We have a growing and loyal client base.
-For the year ended June 30, 2018 and 2019 and the nine months ended March 31, 2020, we had approximately 35,315, 31,757 and 33,582 active clients (those who purchased products distributed by us during any given period or those who maintained as holders of our products within the given period), respectively.
+For the years ended June 30, 2018, 2019 and 2020, we had approximately 35,315, 31,757 and 36,397 active clients (those who purchased products distributed by us during any given period or those who maintained as holders of our products within the given period), respectively.
 An increase in the number of active clients has contributed to the growth of the total value of the products we distribute, which ultimately affects one-time commissions we receive and in the long-run the recurring service and performance-based fees we receive.
 In addition, we have been able to maintain a high level of client retention.
-For the year ended June 30, 2019, 73.1% of our active clients were repeat clients and 72.0% of our revenue was derived from such repeat clients (those who completed new transactions with us when their previous transactions reached maturity in the given period).
-77.1% of our active clients in the year ended June 30, 2019 completed at least one transaction with us during the nine months ended March 31, 2020.
-Our repeat transaction rate, which refer to the value of new transactions made by our active clients in an indicated period divided by their previous transaction value that reached maturity in the same period, remained at a high level of 80.3%, 72.0% and 77.4% for the year ended June 30, 2018 and 2019 and the nine months ended March 31, 2020, respectively.
+For the years ended June 30, 2019 and 2020, 73.1% and 78.3% of our active clients were repeat clients and 72.0% and 75.4% of our revenue was derived from such repeat clients (those who completed new transactions with us when their previous transactions reached maturity in the given period).
+78.5% of our active clients in the year ended June 30, 2019 completed at least one transaction with us during the year ended June 30, 2020.
+Our repeat transaction rate, which refer to the value of new transactions made by our active clients in an indicated period divided by their previous transaction value that reached maturity in the same period, remained at a high level of 80.3%, 72.0% and 78.5% for the years ended June 30, 2019, 2019 and 2020, respectively.
 We expect that the number of active clients and level of repeat purchases made by active clients will continue to be a key factor affecting our revenue growth.